Truff1e/lockout/README.md

 To input a custom difficulty, just type a list of weights like this: 8,5,5,2 Each number corresponds to the frequency that difficulty of goal will show up.
 Approximately 8/20 goals will be level 1 difficulty, 5/20 will be level 2, 5/20 will be level 3 and 2/20 will be level 4.

-Finally, the data pack will ask if you would like to override any of the exclusive sets for the goal index.
+Finally, you can specify if you would like to override any of the exclusive sets for the goal index.
 These exclusive sets prevent similar goals from showing up twice in the same board - for example, one set makes sure you don't have "Kill Red Sheep", "Kill Cyan Sheep" and
 "Kill Yellow Sheep" all on the same board.
 Doing nothing will activate all the exclusive sets.
 If you want to override all sets, type '%all' after either the balancedboard or randomboard command.
-If you want to override specific sets, type the name(s) of the set(s) separated by commas.
+If you want to override specific sets, first type "%", then type the name(s) of the set(s) separated by commas.
 You can find all the exclusive sets at the bottom of index.py

+Example command:
+*$balancedboard 5 4,4,3,2 %concrete,effects*

 Your data pack will generate in the folder "datapacks" and you can see what goals were added in the console.